 Orbit’s support of initiatives prior to the BID within the Town Centre and wider area of Stockport include:

 Outside of the Orbit and Emerson companies, Tony Jones is also a Director of the Bolton Middlebrook Leisure Trust, a not-for-profit business and the operators of the Bolton Arena.

-Stuart is a McDonald’s Franchisee who owns stores in Merseyway and Reddish in Stockport.
-Whilst Stuart has the backing of a successful global brand, he is an individual business owner, directly employing in excess of 160 local residents and importantly he is a BID Levy Payer.
+Stuart is a McDonald’s Franchisee who owns stores in Merseyway, Reddish and Bredbury in Stockport.
+Whilst Stuart has the backing of a successful global brand, he is an individual business owner, directly employing 300 local residents and importantly he is a BID Levy Payer.

-Stuart has just entered year two of a twenty year Franchisee Agreement so he is fully committed to the success of Stockport.
-Stuart’s ambition is to help create a vibrant, accessible and safe town so that Stockport is the first destination to shop, relax and work.
+Stuart has three twenty year Franchisee Agreements so he is fully committed to the success of Stockport.
+Stuart’s ambition is to continue to help create a vibrant, accessible and safe town so that Stockport is the first destination to shop, relax and work.

 Prior to becoming a McDonald’s Franchisee, Stuart worked for a number of large corporate organisations.
 His career began as a Buyer for a Multi-National Utility Company.
 He progressed to lead their IT Procurement teams across Europe.
 Stuart’s last role before becoming self-employed was Operations Director for a Global IT Services Company.
 Stuart has a wealth of procurement, operations and general management experience and is a graduate of the Chartered Institute of Procurement and Supply.

 Steve is the co-Founder and Group Chief Executive Officer of musicMagpie, the world’s largest re-commerce business, achieving a group turnover of c£140m in just its 12th year of trading.